matt-toplack/fanstel_bc805m_based_nrf52805_development_board/README.md

 ## Design References

-This design is heavily based on Fanstel's EV-BC805M reference design, but with a few exceptions.
+This design is heavily based on the schematic of Fanstel's EV-BC805M reference design, but with a few exceptions.
 The main differences stem from the lack of switches that connect/disconnect parts of the circuit for current measuring.
 Unfortunately, Fanstel's documentation for the BC805M module doesn't contain much information related to layout guidelines/suggestions, so I applied general PCB layout best practices.

 ## Design Time